graphql-compose/graphql-compose/README.md

 * provides `GraphQL schema language` for defining simple types
 * adds additional types `Date`, `Json`

-**`graphql-compose-[plugin]`** – is a _declarative generators/plugins_ that build on top of `graphql-compose`, which take some ORMs, schema definitions and creates GraphQL Models from them or modify existed GraphQL Types.
+**`graphql-compose-[plugin]`** – are _declarative generators/plugins_ built on top of `graphql-compose`, which take some ORMs, schema definitions and create GraphQL Models from them or modify existing GraphQL Types.

 Type generator plugins: